wth-mvp-s/LT/az204/5°_n125-150_septneworder.md

 #### 0000.41 A::
 `An organization plans to deploy Azure storage services.
 `You need to configure shared access signature (SAS) for granting access to Azure Storage.
-Which SAS types should you use?
-To answer, drag the appropriate SAS types to the correct `requirements.
 `
 `Delegate access to resources in one or more of the storage services